linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ## Corner Cases

 It is possible to have prior knowledge regarding which use cases may need to be configured differently depending on the environment.
 For E.g, tap requires extra RBAC configurations on GKE.
 Instead of having the corresponding tests for tap failing, users may be allowed to explicitly mention the environment these tests shall run on.
-The testing tool may spit out a warning, providing a link to the docs which provide instructions on how to setup GKE for Linkerd.
+The testing tool may show a warning, providing a link to the docs which provide instructions on how to setup GKE for Linkerd.
 This would have a positive impact on UX.

 Similarly, any known corner cases related to the infrastructure of the cluster can be documented.